-The novel takes place at the start of the 22nd century.
-Ed Ferald, pilot of the tug Cydonia Zach on the Martian-Lunar run, receives orders from his uncle and boss to take an enigmatic woman as his sole passenger on the return to Mars.
-When an explosion destroys the passenger ship on which the woman originally booked passage, Ed races against time to rescue the survivors.
-But he soon finds himself ensnared in plots fed by Earth politics and corporations fighting to preserve their profits even if it means putting the survival of the Martian colony at risk.
+Ed Ferald, pilot of the tug Cydonia Zach on the Martian-Lunar run, receives orders from his uncle and boss to secretly take an enigmatic woman as his sole passenger on the return to Mars, with no explanation why.
+The reason became apparent, however, midway to Mars, when an explosion destroys the passenger ship on which the woman originally booked passage.
+Ed races against time to rescue the survivors, but that’s only the beginning for the pilot.
+He soon finds himself ensnared in plots fed by Earth politics and corporations fighting to preserve their profits even if it means putting the survival of the Martian colony at risk.

-Ed’s passenger is at the center of the fight, though on what side he can’t tell… (More at the Lunar Dust, Martian Sands sales page for the paperback version.
+Ed’s passenger is at the center of the fight, though on what side he can’t tell.
+He only knows he has to uncover the conspirators behind the plots to preserve his Martian home – and to keep from being the next one killed..
+(More about the novel and its author, Tom Chmielewski, at the Lunar Dust, Martian Sands sales page for the paperback version.)

-In the audio drama Shalbatana Solstice, When a geologist is stranded at Marsport and is desperate to get back to Shalbatana Valles, Ed, who at that time was flying a suborbital shuttle on Mars, is “persuaded” by his friend to alter his flight path so they can take the woman back to the remote science outpost.
+In the audio drama Shalbatana Solstice, when a geologist is stranded at Marsport and desperately tries to find a way to get back to Shalbatana Valles, Ed, who at that time was flying a suborbital shuttle on Mars, is “persuaded” by his friend to alter his flight path so they can take the woman back to the remote science outpost.

 A Martian Drinking Song